intel-ai/timedf/README.md

 # Scripts that are used to run modin-specific benchmarks in automated way in TeamCity and for performance analysis in development cycle.

 ## Requirements

-Scripts require to be installed:
+Scripts require miniconda to be installed.
-* the following python3 packages: pymapd, braceexpand, mysql-connector-python;
-* conda or miniconda for benchmarks.

-OmnisciDB server often requires a lot of open files, so it is a good idea to run it with `ulimit -n 10000`.
+OmnisciDB server which is used in corresponding Modin backend often requires a lot of open files, so it is a good idea to run it with
+`ulimit -n 10000`.

 ## Main benchmarks launching script

-Main script is called `run_modin_benchmark.py`.
+Main script is called `run_modin_tests.py`.

-Script automatically creates conda environment if it doesn't exist or you want to recreate it, All subsequent work is being done in created conda environment.
+Script automatically creates conda environment if it doesn't exist or you want to recreate it.
+All subsequent work is being done in created conda environment.
 Environment can be removed or saved after executing.
-Results can be stored in MySQL database and reported in Grafana.
+Results can be stored in MySQL database and visualized using Grafana charts.

 Sample run taxi benchmark command line:
 ```